craftkit/.github/profile/README.md

 # Write web apps as if they're native apps!

-## Craftkit is a cutting-edge library designed for imperative programming on the web, harnessing the power of the Shadow DOM.
+## craftkit is a cutting-edge library designed for imperative programming on the web, harnessing the power of the Shadow DOM.

 ### It's time to embrace the Shadow DOM and leave the Virtual DOM behind!